Johanypf/Johanypf/README.md

 - 👋 Hi, I’m @Johanypf (Johany Pena)
 - 👨‍🎓 I'm Electronics Engineer
-- 👀 I’m interested in Data Engineer
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Data Engineer
+- 📖 I currently Study Master in Artificial Intelligence
-- 🇦🇺 I currently live in Brisbane,Austrlia
+- 🇨🇴 I currently live in Bogota,Colombia

 <!---
 Johanypf/Johanypf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.